stephenkyang/tp/docs/UserGuide.md

 _______________
 ```

-You can alo list the expenses made within a specific start and end date, with an
+You can also list the expenses made within a specific start and end date, with an
 optional modifier for the category of the expenses in that timeframe:

 expense list [optional] /c (category name) /f DD-MM-YYYY /t DD-MM-YYYY
 ```
 expense list /f 01-02-2023 /t 28-02-2023